Helvetica's Feathered Friends

 Domitian RIC 730

-Domitian, Silver denarius, Rome mint, similar to above but struck one year later, 95 AD.
+Domitian, Silver denarius, Rome mint, similar to above but struck 3 years later, AD 95.

 IMP CAES DOMIT AVG GERM P M TR P XV, laureate head right